-- Lead and manage the design, development and delivery of a range of teaching materials on our UG and/or PGI courses including clinical classes and/or core law topics in Scots or English law, including contribution to curriculum review and enhancement, in a manner that supports a research-led and experiential approach to student learning. - 2.
-Design and manage processes in relation to student assessment, examination and feedback activities. - 3.
-Supervise students as required providing direction, support and guidance. - 4.
-Lead individual or collaborative scholarship activities, developing and producing learning materials and disseminating the results as appropriate. - Lead the development of knowledge exchange activities by, for example, establishing research and/or educational links with industry and public/.third sector organisations and influencing public policy and the professions. - 6.
-Carry out senior School, Faculty and/or University administrative and management functions, for example through membership of committees or by acting as class/module/year co-ordinator or course leadership. - 7.
-Engage in continuous professional development.
+- Lead and manage the design, development and delivery of a range of computer science teaching programmes at undergraduate or postgraduate levels, including leading curriculum review and enhancement activities, in a manner that supports a research-informed approach to student learning. - 2.
+Design and manage processes in relation to student assessment, examination and feedback activities.

+- 3. Lead individual and collaborative scholarship activities with confirmed national impact, developing and producing learning resources and strategies. - 4.
+Manage teaching teams and provide leadership for the teaching area, providing leadership, support and guidance to colleagues and supervising students as appropriate. - 5.
+Lead the development and submission of proposals to secure funding for teaching development activities. - 6.
+Lead the development of knowledge exchange and continuing professional development activities by, for example, establishing educational links with industry and influencing public policy and the professions. - 7.
+Carry out Department/School, Faculty and/or University senior administrative and management functions, for example by convening or participating in relevant committees. - 8.
+Contribute to the strategic development of the Department/School through, for example, developing new educational strategies and/or courses and by anticipating and planning for new directions for themselves and teaching teams. - 9.
+Engage in continuous professional development, which may include establishing, in a developing capacity, a personal portfolio of research activity.

-Person Specification
+Person Specification - Senior Teaching Fellow